-Further information is also available from Ms Everiss
+Further information is also available from Ms Akesson

-COMPUTER SCIENCE GCSE IOption
+COMPUTER SCIENCE GCSE IOption1

-Programming using Python.
+In Year 9, you will study Unit 1 Computer Systems and Programming using Python.
 For unit 1 you will learn about computer hardware and software; how a computer processes and stores data.
 You will learn about data representation, conversion of binary to denary and vice versa.
 You will learn about computer networks and the use of computers in the wider world along with how to keep computer systems secure.